loftwah/ubuntu-box/ecs.md

 ---

+Yes, let me write a new version that incorporates the gotchas and practical considerations while maintaining the same structure:

 ### Leveraging `docker-compose.override.yml`

-The `docker-compose.override.yml` file allows you to customize local development settings without altering the main `docker-compose.yml`.
-It’s perfect for setting up environment-specific configurations like volumes, ports, and commands.
+The `docker-compose.override.yml` file provides a powerful but sometimes tricky way to customize your local development environment.
+Docker Compose automatically detects and merges this file with your base `docker-compose.yml` without requiring any flags.
+While this automatic behavior makes it perfect for development configurations, it can also lead to confusion if you're not aware of how the override system works.

 #### Base `docker-compose.yml`